Mass media in Honduras: Motion pictures

 Honduras has a growing industry that started in the 1950s.

 The Mosquito Coast is an American drama about life in Honduras.
 El Espíritu de mi Mamá is a story of a young woman's journey back to Honduras to discover her roots.

 Morazán is a 2017 Honduran film.
 It was selected as the Honduran entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
 It was the first time Honduras had sent a film for consideration for the Best Foreign Language film.

 Music

 The Smithsonian collection of folk songs from Honduras is given here:

 Print media

 Newspapers

 All major metropolitan areas have their own local newspapers, for example the Newspapers in San Pedro Sula and Tegucigalpa.

 Magazines

 Honduras has various monthly news magazines including Hablemos Claro, Cromos, Diez, Click, Estilo, Amiga and Hablemos Claro Financiera.

 There are also specialized magazines that serve the diverse interests and hobbies of the Honduran people.
 There are also some magazines published by professional organizations for their members, such as Revista Medica Hondureña.

+Principales periódicos a nivel nacional

+Honduras cuenta con una diversa oferta de medios de comunicación que cubren el acontecer nacional e internacional.
+Los principales diarios de circulación y relevancia en el país son los siguientes: